Cavities are most commonly a result of a combination of poor oral hygiene and diets high in sugars and carbohydrates.

 Preventing Tooth Cavities in Plantation, FL

 Your number one defense against tooth decay is brushing and flossing twice a day for a full two minutes.
 Good at home oral hygiene should begin as the first tooth emerges in infancy.
+As soon as children show signs of teething, oral hygiene is important.
 Brushing and flossing remove the food particles, sugar, and bacteria that build upon and in between teeth.

 Dr. Dham may make personalized recommendations on the best brushing techniques for your teeth and can help show you and your family the best way to floss.
 Dr. Dham recommends fluoride toothpaste and can answer your questions about other products that can help keep your mouth healthy at your biannual dental checkups.

 Visiting the dentist twice a year is essential for keeping your teeth and gums healthy.
 Avoiding the dentist can lead to tooth decay, gum disease, and even tooth loss.
-Biannual dental health exams allow Dr. Dham to catch signs of developing oral health concerns early, allows for more conservative treatment, and helps you keep your natural teeth healthy for life.
+Biannual dental health exams allow Dr. Dham to catch signs of developing oral health concerns early, allow for more conservative treatment, and help you keep your natural teeth healthy for life.

 Westside Dental Center is a no-judgment, welcoming, and warm dentist office near you.
-We help patients rebuild their smiles so that they may enjoy their optimal health for years to come.
+We are here for all of your dental needs.
+We help patients preserve and rebuild their smiles so that they may enjoy optimal oral health for years to come.

 Tooth Cavity FAQs